-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 You can be a pantser, someone who writes by the seat of their pants.

-You can be a plotter, someone who needs to have a detailed outline for each and every moment in their novel.
+You can be a plotter, someone who needs to have a detailed outline for each of the plot points in their novel.

-You can even be somewhere in between the two (like me, and most of us, I think).
+You can even be a plantser, somewhere in between the two (like most writers, including me).

 It doesn’t matter.
-You still have to know your structure.
+You still have to know your story structure.

+Here are a few important structural elements you’ll want to figure out for your novel before moving forward:

-5 Key Moments
+6 Key Moments of Story Structure

-There are five required moments in every scene and every act.
-Story Grid calls these the five commandments.
-Some story frameworks, like the Snowflake Method, have six.
-Others have fewer.
-Five is good though.
+There are six required moments in every story, scene, and act.
+They are:

-- Inciting incident.
-There’s a problem.
+- Inciting incident: There’s a problem.

-- Progressive complication.
-The problem gets worse.
+- Rising Action/Progressive complications: The problem gets worse.

-- Crisis.
-The problem gets so bad that the character has no choice but to deal with it.
+- Dilemma: The problem gets so bad that the character has no choice but to deal with it.
 Usually this happens off screen.

-- Climax.
-The character makes his or her choice and the climax is the action that follows.
+- Climax: The character makes their choice and the climax is the action that follows.

-- Resolution.
-The problem is resolved (for now at least).
+- Denouement: The problem is resolved (for now at least).

-In The Story Grid, Coyne says crises are always a choice that your protagonist faces, and they come in two easy-to-follow formulas:

-- Best Bad Choice.
-Think of that game “would you rather.”
-You’re given a choice between two horrible things.
-For example, would you rather leave the love of your life at a party with another guy, or let her humiliate you as she flirts with him?

-- Irreconcilable Goods.
-Two values that don’t work together.
-For example, love vs. money.
-Both are good, but like oil and water, they don’t mix.
-Other examples: comfort vs. adventure, personal happiness vs. the happiness of others, and success vs. family.
+If you’re unfamiliar with these terms, I recommend studying each of them, especially dilemma, which we’ll talk about more in a moment.
+Mastering these will be a huge aid to your writing process.

-For your first few scenes, try plotting out each of these five moments, focusing especially on the crisis, explicitly spelling out what kind it is, for example, best bad choice or irreconcilable goods.
+For your first few scenes, try plotting out each of these six moments, focusing especially on the dilemma.

+Better yet, download our story structure worksheet to guide you through the story structure process, from crafting your initial idea through to writing the synopsis.

+I’ve included some more detailed thoughts (and must-knows) about structure briefly below:

 Three Act Structure